-We just went through a lot of the difficult aspects of web design, but these are also the most important because of how much they affect user experience and the overall customer journey.
+We just went through a lot of the difficult aspects of web design and page planning, but these are also the most important because of how much they affect user experience and the overall consumer journey.

 No matter what you decide to focus on, improving any one of these elements of web design can drastically improve your user experience.

-So, would you pass a basic User Experience Checklist?
+So, would you pass a basic Digital User Experience Checklist?

 - Pages load in under three seconds.

 - Pages are fully responsive on mobile, desktop, and tablet versions.